 UPDATE: Further visualization ... assume both primary and secondary have an albedo of 10% (David Jewitt of U Hawaii explains albedo measurement here).
 Consulting Conversion of Absolute Magnitude to Diameter, we find that the primary would have H = 8.0 and the secondary would have H = 13.0 (definition).

 So an observer standing on the surface of the primary, if the secondary were "full," would see it as a point (since it would subtend only 21 seconds of arc) shining at magnitude +5.6, comparable to the faintest stars ordinarily visible on Earth.
-An observer standing on the secondary observing a "full" primary would see it as a tiny disk, 3.4 arc-minutes across, one-ninth the size of the Full Moon as seen from Earth, shining at magnitude +0.6, comparable to Betelgeuse (a Ori) or Altair.
+An observer standing on the secondary observing a "full" primary would see it as a tiny disk, 3.4 arc-minutes across, one-ninth the size of the Full Moon as seen from Earth, shining at magnitude +0.6, comparable to Betelgeuse (

 Surface gravity on the primary would be 1/700 of Earth's; on the secondary it would be only 1/7,000.
 From the viewpoint of either the primary or the secondary, the other body would take 34½ Earth days to move through 1 degree of sky.
 Not to overlook the obvious, the Sun would shine at magnitude -18.2, 160 times as bright as a Full Moon. -- Which wouldn't warm things up much: the surface temperature would be perhaps 40°K (-233°C; -387°F).